Improving Lives Through Design

 He is an accredited Healthcare Architect and a LEED accredited professional who incorporates these design principles into the plans he produces.
 As a Project Architect, his responsibilities include Revit Modeling production management, programming, schematic design, design-development studies and project coordination.
 He has significant experience in the development of construction documents and in the selection of construction methods and materials, which provides fluid transition of projects within budget and on schedule.

-As the finance manager, Justin works with the principals, shareholders and the leadership team to manage the firm’s finance and accounting operations.
+As CFO, Justin heads our operational management and sets sustainable financial practices.
+He is responsible for managing the profitability and performance for the firm and its leadership.
 He has a strong financial background managing multimillion-dollar portfolios and effective leadership implementing new policies, making him an adept ambassador for CDH’s interests and growth.